7Ragnarok7/Carnage/README.md

  - Packed with lots of additional features all in one place.

  - Full Support for Android devices (*via* termux)

+ - Supports web-api calls

+ - World's first one of it's kind Network Automation as a Service (NaaaS)

  - Supports IP-RANGES (1.1.1.1-100)